 - Demonstrate competence in setting up and use of the sewing machine.

-- Use the machine to stitch practical seams and hems
+- Apply your learning working with the machine to stitch practical seams and hems

-- Use different machine feet to make up samples
+- Identify and use different machine feet to create samples

 - Produce a range of sewing samples for future reference